Death From Anorexia: What Happens to the Body?

 • Fainting

-• Stunted growth for younger people
+• Stunted growth in younger people

-And as the lack of vitamins and nutrients continues to impact the body, these deficits increasingly affect the mind
+As the lack of vitamins and nutrients continues to impact the body, these deficits increasingly affect the mind

 Someone struggling with long-term anorexia may begin to experience confusion and have serious difficulty thinking clearly or remembering details.